ENGL 060: Introduction to College Reading and Composition II (ICRC II)

 Six-Word Memoir, Jessica Darkenwald-DeCola (.docx): The Other Wes Moore includes an interview with Moore in which he gives us his own six-word memoir: "Grandma said have faith, not fear" (248).
 After having students read this interview, instructors may want to share these other six-word memoirs with their students and ask the class to come up with their own.
 This can work well as an end-of-semester activity and encourages students to consider the importance of word choice in their writing.

 Peer Review Sheet for Out-of-Class Essays, Nina Presuto (.doc)

-NEW Talk by Wes Moore at the Brooklyn Public Library, 11 February 2011.
+Talk by Wes Moore at the Brooklyn Public Library, 11 February 2011.
 Moore speaks about his book, the impact of losing his father, and how his family never gave up on him.
 32 minutes.

 "We Shall Remain," from the PBS series American Experience.
 Five episodes that present Native American history as an integral part of American history.
 A fine complement to Sherman Alexie's The Absolutely True Diary of a Part-Time Indian.